sumeet21428/Convex-Optimization/README.md

 # Convex-Optimization
-Assignments for my Convex Optimisation course
+Assignments for the course Convex Optimisation